 As we sat down, he opened the conversation by telling me how meaningful my prayer was to him, and then almost verbatim recounted every word that I had said.
 He told me that he was under an intense amount of pressure, and my prayer was a real encouragement to him.
 Later, I learned more about the stress he was speaking about.
 Then we continued the conversation that began in his office, and he shared more details about the North Korea problem.
-I got the impression that these things were not public knowledge.
+I got the impression that these things were not public knowledge, and he wanted me to pray for them.
 As I reflect on that morning, I believe God used that breakfast to bond our hearts in friendship.

 We began our relationship during a period of political unrest in Korea.
 It was a time marked by political, labor, student and farmers protests that often turned violent.
 On one occasion, the rioters exploded a bomb across the street from my hotel, which severely damaged the American Consulate.
 At times, there were hundreds of thousands of people in the streets, and the police and military were everywhere.
 While returning to my hotel, I experienced the uncomfortable effect of drifting tear gas more than once.
 The TV and newspapers were reporting criminal allegations against many politicians.
 It was from the newspapers that I learned that Hyun Oh was facing charges that were quite serious.
 The best I could discern, they were trumped up, but they were serious enough that if proven, he faced the possibility of imprisonment.
 I think this is why my friend wanted me to meet Hyun Oh.